 With the following illustrative risk/return chart, we show each fund's allocations to lower-risk (shown in green); and higher risk (shown in blue) asset classes.
-There is a clear trade-off between long-term returns versus risk.
+There is a clear trade-off between long-term returns and risk taken.

-The Income Fund invests in mainly lower-risk (green) asset classes, which will result in lower income, but with greater predictability of returns.
+The Income Fund invests in mainly lower-risk (green) asset classes, which will result in lower investment returns, but with strong predictability of returns.